kablekompany/grammar-nazi/README.md

 ### Disclaimer
 This is a maintained fork of the original repo from the author in git history.
-New features will not be added, but will continue to keep repository updated against an deprecation issues from PC.
+New features will not be added, but will continue to keep repository updated against any deprecation issues from PC.